CLOSE X

 A second worthwhile day tour from Dublin is to Castletown House, in County Kildare.
 I visited Castletown House the same day as Powerscourt and was glad that I did.

-Castletown is an easy 45-minute drive from either Powerscourt or Dublin on good highways.
-The ride was an easy one, and when I got off the motorway, I passed some fields filled with large square haystacks, something I’d never seen before.
+Castletown is a 45-minute drive from either Powerscourt or Dublin, along good highways.
+The ride is an easy one, and when I got off the motorway, I passed some fields filled with large square haystacks, something I’d never seen before.

-Castletown House introduced the Palladian style to Ireland, which gives the estate an entirely different look than Powerscourt.
+Castletown House introduced the Palladian style to Ireland, which gives the estate a distinctly different look from Powerscourt.
 And although it sits in a 125-acre parkland, popular with families and their dogs, there are no formal gardens.
 The focus is on the house itself.

-Castletown is interesting because of the unique architectural style of its interior.
-In its long central hallways connect the rooms set off to the sides, allowing servants access to all rooms without having to walk through them.
+Castletown is notable for its distinctive architectural style, particularly within its interior.
+In its long central hallways, the rooms are set off to the sides, allowing servants access to all rooms without having to walk through them.

-Reconstructed after having fallen into ruins, the work is meticulously being done with some original, but mostly period furnishings.
-Excellent commentary by guides provides interesting glimpses into the life of the house and its owners, over the years.
+Reconstructed after falling into ruin, the work incorporates some original pieces, but mostly period furnishings.
+Excellent commentary by guides provides fascinating glimpses into the life of the house and its owners over the years.
 And since some of the rooms are still undergoing restoration, you can see the original construction techniques of years ago.

-Visiting both Powerscourt and Castletown House on the same day tour from Dublin made for a perfect outing.
+Visiting both Powerscourt and Castletown House on the same day made for a perfect outing on a tour from Dublin.
 Not only are they within easy driving distance of one another, but they’re two very different experiences.
-Have breakfast in Dublin, rent a car and spend a day in the beautiful Wicklow and Kildare countryside.
+Have breakfast in Dublin, rent a car, and spend a day in the beautiful Wicklow and Kildare countryside.
 You’ll be back in your Dublin hotel well before dinnertime.

 If You Go: